How to Grow Radish Outdoors

 Month 1-2: How to Harvest Radish

-Radishes are best to pick before they mature as they get taught and really spicy as they age.
+Radishes are best picked before they mature as they get tough and really spicy as they age.
 The right time to harvest them is when there's a widened dome on the top of the root (but no cracking).

 How to Use Your Freshly-harvested Radish in Cooking